nusmiz/2048_impala/README.md

-# Solve sokoban game with IMPALA
+# Solve 2048 game with IMPALA

 ## Requirements